scimad/scimad.github.io/_posts/2019-08-27-the-vi-editor.markdown

 **H J K L** -- Beautiful navigation arrows
 **A**       -- Go to insert mode.
 Puts the cursor at the end of the line.
 **d**       -- Ready for deletion.
 The next command followed actually decides what to delete.
 Explained below.
-**dw**      -- Deletes the word.
+**dw**      -- Deletes the word (characters after current cursor position).
 Note that commands are flexible like languages and have subtle differences in vi.
 Eg. **d5w** means delete five words.
 More examples below.

 Okay, at this point, I realize, it might have been better if I had categorized the commands / shortcuts into different categories such as navigation, clipboard operations, deleting, editing or things like that but since the way I am going here is exactly the way I learned it, or the way we learn using typical commands, it shouldn't be that bad.
 So, lets continue further.